Overdue Invoices Are Not Always a Payment Problem

 Why Are So Many Invoices Past Due Even After Reminders?

 When an invoice is 60 days late, most teams treat it as a collections problem and send another reminder.
-For much of what sits on the aging report, that is the wrong move: it wastes time, annoys the customer, and does not get you paid.
-Some invoices are late because the customer is slow to pay.
-Others are late because the invoice never reached someone who could pay it.
-Those are different problems, and most tools treat them the same.
-Monk diagnoses the cause first, which is part of why it resolves 90%+ of invoices without escalation.
-For the broader picture of why DSO stays high despite automation, see Monk's Definitive AR Guide.
+For much of what sits on the aging report, that is the wrong move: it wastes time, annoys the customer, and still does not get you paid.
+Some invoices are late because the customer is slow to pay, but many are late because the invoice never reached someone who could pay it.
+Those are different problems with different fixes, and most tools treat them identically.

 What Causes an Invoice to Go Past Due?

-Late invoices fall into two types.
-Behavioral means the customer received and understood the invoice and simply has not paid, which is the problem collections software was built for.
-Structural means something broke before the customer could pay: the contact left, the invoice landed in an unmonitored inbox, the AP portal needed a PO number you did not include, or the format was wrong.
+Late invoices fall into two broad types, and naming them is the first step toward fixing the right one.
+Behavioral lateness means the customer received and understood the invoice and simply has not paid yet, which is the problem collections software was built for.
+Structural lateness means something broke before the customer could pay at all.

 Should You Send Another Reminder or Fix the Delivery?